-Disaster Unemployment Assistance: The purpose of Disaster Unemployment Assistance (DUA) is to provide benefits and reemployment services to individuals who have become unemployed as a result of a major disaster.
+Disaster Unemployment Assistance: Disaster Unemployment Assistance is a benefit program funded by the U.S. Department of Labor that assists individuals who become unemployed as a result of a disaster.
+Eligible applicants may apply on the FloridaCommerce website.

 U.S. Chamber of Commerce Small Business Recovery Guide: A collection of resources designed to reopen your business and assist with long-term recovery, including immediate needs, financial assistance, IT disaster recovery, mental health, and community recovery.

 IEDC Restore Your Economy: RestoreYourEconomy is your resource for up-to-date information related to economic recovery from natural disasters and COVID-19.
 It is managed by the International Economic Development Council (IEDC) with generous support from the U.S. Economic Development Administration and IEDC's Economic Development Research Partners program.

 Rebuild Florida Office of Long-Term Resiliency: Rebuild Florida was created by FloridaCommerce to help Florida’s long-term recovery efforts from recent hurricanes.
 FloridaCommerce oversees Community Development Block Grant- Disaster Recovery (CDBG-DR) funding for hurricanes Hermine, Matthew, Irma, and Michael as well as CDBG-Mitigation funding.
 The state of Florida is committed to helping homeowners, small businesses and communities recover from recent storms and become more resilient to future disasters.